Concessional contributions are contributions when a tax deduction is claimed, including the following contribution types:

 Excess concessional contributions

-When contributions in excess of the concessional contributions cap (general cap of $30,000 per annum) is made to an SMSF, an additional tax is applied to the Fund.
+When contributions in excess of the concessional contributions cap (general cap of $25,000 per annum) is made to an SMSF, an additional tax is applied to the Members of the Fund.

-If the concessional contribution exceeds the cap, the amount now will be included in your assessable income and taxed at marginal tax rate, rather than the excess concessional contribution tax rate of 31.5%.
+From 2014 onwards, if concessional contribution exceeds the cap, the excess amount will be included in your personal assessable income and taxed at the marginal tax rate.

 Super guarantee percentage